Hold on, is this a trick question? Periods are blood, right? And blood is red. So periods = red. Simple.

 The thing is, technically your ‘period blood’ is not just blood.
 It’s a unique pick ‘n’ mix of blood and tissue that has built up in your uterus over the course of your menstrual cycle.

-And depending on how heavy your period is, it might come in all sorts of different shades, from dark brown to the palest hint of red.
+Depending on how heavy your period is, it might come in all sorts of different shades, from dark brown to the palest hint of red.
 In fact there are probably more period colours than there are Instagram filters – and hey, not every day will be Mayfair.

 But don’t worry; whatever the hue, it doesn’t mean ew.
 Let’s take a look at the period rainbow.

 This could be because the first day or two of your period is relatively light, and the blood is taking a bit longer to leave your body, which gives it a brownish hue.
-Or alternatively, it could be leftover blood from your last period that your body is getting rid of now.
+Alternatively, it could be leftover blood from your last period that your body is getting rid of now.

 Some people shed their lining more quickly and leave a completely clean uterus behind, while other people might have slower periods that are lighter in flow, but a little darker in colour.
 Either way, it’s totally fine.

-Fire engine red
+Fire engine red periods

 If you have a heavy period, it’s more likely that you’ll have bright red blood as your uterus lining is evacuating your body more quickly.
 Although still not as fast as you trying to undo that accidental ‘like’ of your crush’s Instagram from 72 weeks ago.